nondejus/AwesomeUnityCommunity/README.md

 * [VRBow](https://github.com/aleclouck/VRBow "") - Virtual Reality Bow and arrow demo made in unity.
 * [Portals VR](https://github.com/nrebei2/Portals-VR "") - Using HTC's Unity Plugin on Sterio Rendering to create a "bigger on the inside" effect in VR.
 Using Doctor Who's Tardis as an example.
 * [Unity VR IK Mecanim](https://github.com/createthis/unity_vr_ik_mecanim "") - VR IK using native Unity Mecanim IK.
+* [VR Template](https://github.com/epitech-toulouse/Vr_Template "") - Unity project template for Vr project, will be using for XR Workshop.

 ## Mixed Reality <a name="mixed-reality"></a>